Superman III (1983) - Review

 Using his incredible hacking abilities, Pryor could control the world's satellites which can manipulate the weather... somehow.
 He could also control the oil industry, I guess.
 Basically, Big Boss-man is rich and wants to be richer by controlling everything and using whatever elaborate and unrealistic means necessary to do so, which can all be done via hacking.
 All Pryor has to do is hack computers, which might as well be magic as far as the filmmakers are concerned because they treat computers with a bizarre sort of reverence.
 There's even a sequence that has computer screens using pixel renditions of events taking place and the sound effects from Pac-Man, as though a computer just makes up that stuff and there isn't an artist or designer who has to do it beforehand.
 Mind you, this movie came out one year after the original Tron, so there may have been some motivation for the themes taking place.

 I'm not sure if the people involved had some deeper message they wanted to send about computers, or if they were just capitalizing on a craze, but a lot of it leads me to believe that there was a fair amount of ignorance involved in the writing process.
 Why make the hacker genius so stupid at everything else?
 How could he possibly be good at coding or designing super-computers when he's dumb enough to show up to work in a Ferrari he bought with stolen money?
-Much like Superman's theory of time-travel, I don't think that's how it works!
+Much like Superman's theory of time travel, I don't think that's how it works!
 Several sections of the film focus just on how Pryor has to overcome his stupidity to accomplish his assignment.
 Once he gets in front of a computer though, he's unstoppable.
-Strange how a person who acted as though they'd never seen a computer in their life would be able to not only program one with ease, but also design a supercomputer fortress from the ground up, with enough defenses to take out Superman.
+Strange how a person who acted as though they'd never seen a computer in their life would be able to not only program one with ease but also design a supercomputer fortress from the ground up, with enough defenses to take out Superman.

 Oh right, Superman!
 I almost forgot he was in this.
 His side of the story is that he goes back to his hometown as Clark Kent, dates a woman he remembers from high school for a little bit, and comes in contact with Richard Pryor who gives him some kryptonite that has a contaminant—IMDB's description says the contaminant was tobacco, but I don't recall hearing them say that.
 Since it was contaminated, it doesn't kill him, but he develops a split personality and just becomes an asshole for a while, indicated by the fact that he's no longer clean-shaven.
-He has an out-of-body experience, fights his evil Tyler Durden self , then flies off to stop the villains when that sub-plot is done.
+He has an out-of-body experience, fights his evil Tyler Durden self, and then flies off to stop the villains when that sub-plot is done.
 His side of the story is dumb and boring as hell, but it's a little less annoying than following the villains around.

 The last thing I'll mention is the part of the movie that I remember the most.
 It's the part of the movie I saw as a kid that has stuck with me for years, but I wouldn't have known it was a Superman movie if he hadn't been in the same scene.
 At the end of the film, Superman finally confronts the villains.
-As they try to escape the super computer control room that has become self-aware, one of them gets sucked into the device by some force and transformed into some demented looking cyborg with a shitty wig.
+As they try to escape the super computer control room that has become self-aware, one of them gets sucked into the device by some force and transformed into some demented-looking cyborg with a shitty wig.
 Watching it now, it's nothing special, and frankly could fit well in a heavy metal music video, but when I first witnessed it, it scared the crap out of me.
 It was a nightmare sequence out of a Don Bluth cartoon movie, like what American Tale or All Dogs Go to Heaven did for so many other children.

 TL;DR (Conclusion)